Employees need more than just a good paycheck from a job. So, what do they really want?

 But this can be tricky.
 That’s where ClickUp’s Company Culture Template comes in!
 It is an easy-to-use, customizable template that can help you visualize and align your team around what matters, prioritize initiatives for cultural growth, and, most importantly, increase unity among teammates.

-As a manager (even a first-time manager), you will have multiple projects with various teams under you.
-It is best to establish processes and systems to make work more organized and efficient for yourself and your team members.
+As a manager (even a first-time manager), you’ll have multiple projects with various teams under you.
+It is best to establish strong processes and systems to make work more organized and efficient for yourself and your team members.

 Tools like work plan templates provide specific goals that help you organize, plan, communicate, and prioritize work.
 They can include sections like project goals and objectives, performance indicators, time frames, resource allocation, etc.

-All team members expect you to delegate tasks effectively for efficient workload management.
-To plan upcoming projects based on the capacity of your team members every week, you can use ClickUp’s Employee Workload Template.
+To plan upcoming projects based on your team’s capacity, you can use ClickUp’s Employee Workload Template.

 With this template, you can see how much work is assigned to individual contributors.
-All employees know what is expected of them, which prevents burnout.
+This way, everyone knows what’s expected of them, which prevents burnout, increases transparency, and builds a sense of fairness.
 Workload monitoring becomes easier through time estimates, sprint points, etc.

 This helps to increase efficiency and promote collaboration between departments and teams.